 1. Who is your message from?

-Sending emails from an address like [email protected] or [email protected] will guarantee you a poor open rate.
+Sending emails from an address like info@ or sales@ will guarantee you a poor open rate.
 Your recipient can tell when the message is part of a bulk send.
 It’s too impersonal and you’ve just missed a great opportunity to give them the VIP treatment.
 Effective email that cuts through the white noise to connect with your target is also about effective brand building.
 I’m not talking about the colors of your logo, I’m talking about you.
 You’re email is a great opportunity to speak one-on-one with a valuable contact and build your brand with engaging copy and an interesting message.
 Promote yourself, not some faceless admin email.

 2. Engage with your subject line?